hrvthzslt/personal-site/content/posts/serving-markdown-files-with-flask.md

 ## Code quality

-For formatting, I use `black`; for linting, I use `ruff`; and for testing, I use `unittest`.
+For formatting, I use `black`, for linting, I use `ruff`, and for testing, I use `unittest`.
 All of these can be run in the container, so I use them for a nice little GitHub action.

 I usually create a `Makefile` for these tasks.
 I really like to create small targets and chain them together.